-During the fiscal 2015 fourth quarter, we entered into a new credit and security agreement with Wells Fargo Bank, National Association providing for a three-year revolving credit facility.
-The agreement provides for an initial credit limit of \$15.0 million, net of a \$5.0 million reserve and subject to a borrowing base requirement based on eligible receivables and inventory.
-Borrowings under the agreement will bear interest at the daily three-month LIBOR plus 3.0% per annum.
+During the fiscal 2015 fourth quarter, we entered into a new credit and security agreement with Wells Fargo Bank, National Association providing for a new three-year revolving credit facility replacing our prior agreements with JPMorgan Chase Bank.
+Our new credit agreement provides for an initial credit limit equal to the lesser of (i) \$15.0 million and (ii) a borrowing base based on eligible receivables and inventory, and currently less approximately \$10.3 million of reserves.
+Borrowings under the agreement bear interest at the daily three-month LIBOR plus 3.0% per annum.